 Choose your recommenders carefully, as you should have a close enough connection with them that they can adequately assess your intellectual abilities, analytical skills, and classroom performance.
 Aim for professors who have taught you in challenging courses and can provide specific examples of your capabilities.

 As previously stated, Emory places great emphasis on their candidates’ writing abilities.
-In their experience, every employer looks for graduates with superior legal writing skills.
-As such, they not only devote substantial resources to teaching legal writing but expect their students to have existing skills to build off of.
+They not only devote substantial resources to teaching superior legal writing skills but expect their students to have existing skills to build off of.

 Source: Emory Law School